apache/airflow/docs/howto/dags-in-production.rst

 .. note::

-    Don't write any critical code outside the tasks.
+    Do not write any critical code outside the tasks.
 The code outside the tasks runs every time airflow parses the DAG, which happens every second by default.

     You should also avoid repeating arguments such as connection_id or S3 paths using default_args.
 It helps you to avoid mistakes while passing arguments.